complexorganizations/firestore-manager/.github/readme.md

 #### Features
 - Being able to import json documents to firestore
 - Being able to delete a certain document from firestore
-- Being able to import any size document to firestore; (
+- Being able to import any size document to firestore